Satwant-Singh-ADS/Satwant201.github.io/about.md

 About the Author:

-Key areas i plan to cover in this website
+Key areas I plan to cover in this website
 1. Predicitve modeling
 2. Feature Engineering
 3. Regularisation and Standardization of datasets